El Poblenou Off The Beaten Path

-THE NON-TOURISTY POBLENOU
+THE NON-TOURISTY POBLENOU DISTRICT

 And such industrial and working class origins are still latent in the structure of the district, that has been suffering a total transformation after 1992, when in the occasion of the Barcelona Olympics an end of the district was completely turned down and rebuilt into the brand new Olympic Village where the athletes lived.
-And while that mutilation didn’t affect the heart of the neighborhood, the transformation continued with the 22@ project that turned old factories and wharehouses into art museums, universities and media and technology-related business headquarters.
+And while that mutilation didn’t affect the heart of the neighborhood, the transformation continued with the 22@ project that turned old factories and warehouses into art museums, universities and media and technology-related business headquarters.

 These are our favorite things to do in Poblenou:

-Rambla del Poblenou.
 Did you know there is more than one Rambla in Barcelona?
 The word “Rambla” comes from an ancient word that meant “bank of sand”, a kind of dry river that would only carry water when it rained.
 Occasional floods making it dangerous for buildings, they were left as broad roads that with the development of the city became boulevards, and often the center of villages and neighborhoods, as people would meet there to walk up and down.

-Poblenou Cemetery.
 The Cementiri del Poblenou was created in 1775 after the interdiction of continuing to use parish church cemeteries within the city limits due to the obvious hygienic problems they caused.
 And while now it is again located within the city limits, it was by then located outside and far enough to be safe.

 Located in 42, Rambla del Poblenou, don’t be mislead by its name: in Catalonia “casinos” were not places for gambling, but meeting points for the local men who would discuss politics and business in their cafés, but also a center for local cultural activities be it concerts, theater plays or art exhibits.
 L’Aliança was founded in 1869 to serve the working class community, and it continues to be a neuralgic point of the district.

 It is said that even if it was mostly women and kids because it was cheaper than employing grown men, at least in this factory the workers weren’t physically abused – which unfortunately wasn’t the norm.
 The building is now nicely restored to preserve its industrial masonry walls, and a tall chimney continues to proudly stand in front of it as a symbol of its past.
 BTW, don’t miss the exhibit of traditional Catalan parade monsters in the street level of the library.

 AND BONUS!
 Did you know the district of Poblenou is also famous for its street art and graffiti and could compare to Miami’s Wynwood Walls?

-Poblenou Street Art.
 With so many abandoned factories and warehouses, it’s no mystery that the Poblenou quickly attracted street artists looking for walls where to paint.
 And while it’s mostly forbidden to graffiti a wall without permission and eventually their works will be either cleaned up or destroyed when the wall is teared down, there are some streets where you can spot some cool ones.